7:30pm @ The Bailey Museum (903 S. Bailey)

 And, of course, to the many volunteers who came out and did what it took to get the job done!
 We truly appreciate the help of everyone that worked Friday night to Sunday morning!
 A one day festival is not a one day affair for sure!
 You are GOLDEN!

-This year’s series is brought to you by the following sponsors:
+The 2017 series was brought to you by the following sponsors:

 Rotary Club of South Haven